adopted-ember-addons/ember-data-factory-guy/README.md

    let widgets = makeList('widget', 'square', 'round', ['round','broken']);
   ```
     - you just built/made 3 different widgets from traits ('square','round','broken')
-    - first will has square trait
+    - first will have square trait
     - second will have round trait
     - third will have round and broken trait
+- Check out [makeList](https://github.com/danielspaniel/ember-data-factory-guy#makelist) and [buildList](https://github.com/danielspaniel/ember-data-factory-guy#buildlist) for more ideas

 - The fact that you can match on attributes in mockUpdate and mockCreate means
   that you can test a custom `serialize` method in a model serializer